nuclio/nuclio/README.md

 We considered existing cloud and open-source serverless solutions, but none addressed our needs:

 * Real-time processing with minimal CPU and I/O overhead and maximum parallelism
-* Native integration with a large variety of data and triggers, and processing models
+* Native integration with a large variety of data sources, triggers, and processing models
-* Abstraction of data resources from the function code, to support code portability, simplicity, and data-path acceleration
+* Abstraction of data resources from the function code to support code portability, simplicity and data-path acceleration
-* Simple debugging, regression testing, and multi-versioned CI/CD pipelines
+* Simple debugging, regression testing and multi-versioned CI/CD pipelines
-* Portability across low-power devices, laptops, on-prem clusters, and public clouds
+* Portability across low-power devices, laptops, on-prem clusters and public clouds

-We designed nuclio to be extendable, using a modular and layered approach.
-We hope many will join us in developing new modules and integrations with more event and data sources, developer tools, and cloud platforms.
+We designed nuclio to be extendable, using a modular and layered approach - constantly adding triggers and data sources.
+We hope many will join us in developing new modules, developer tools and platforms.

 ## Getting Started With nuclio